Get a secure PC, Mac, or Linux computer built ready for work at Michigan Medicine.

 Microsoft Visio and Microsoft Project are not part of the suite and licenses for these applications must be purchased separately.
 Information and request forms can be found on the ITS Microsoft Products page.

-Currently, Core devices are provisioned with the Office 2016 version unless a workflow or other application requires an older version of Office.
+In July 2021, all Core devices were updated with Microsoft Office 365 unless a workflow or other application requires an older version of Office.

 Adobe Creative Cloud